FatemehOstvar/sales-analysis/README.md

 Hey
-I'm analysing sales data that is stored in a .csv file
+I'm analysing sales data that is stored in a .csv format